-IRAs90 were created by the Employee Retirement Income Security Act of 1974.
-Fewer than half91 of all workers work for an employer that sponsors some kind of retirement plan, whether it is defined benefit or defined contribution.
-Workers who do not have retirement plans need a vehicle to save.
-IRAs are like 401(k)s in that they are tax-preferred contributions to an investment account; the only difference is that the 401(k) is administered by the employer (who can contribute) while the IRA is administered by the individual.
+IRAs were created by the Employee Retirement Income Security Act of 1974.
+Only about half of all workers work for an employer that sponsors some kind of retirement plan, whether it is defined benefit or defined contribution.
+Workers who do not have retirement plans need a vehicle in which to save.
+IRAs are like 401(k)s in that they are tax-preferred contributions to an investment account; the only difference is that the 401(k) is administered by the employer (who can contribute) while the IRA is administered solely by the individual.